Thrills, chills, dramatic films dominate fall season

-LOS ANGELES (Reuters) - Fall brings colder weather across the northern hemisphere and with it, Hollywood’s major studios usher into theaters cool action thrillers, chilly horror movies and some dramatic Oscar hopefuls looking for a head start on awards season.
+LOS ANGELES (Reuters) - Fall brings colder weather across the Northern Hemisphere and Hollywood’s major studios will usher into theaters cool action thrillers, chilly horror movies and some dramatic Oscar hopefuls looking for a head start on awards season.

 From new James Bond flick “Skyfall” to another scary “Paranormal” installment and the long-awaited Paul Thomas Anderson Scientology drama, “The Master,” there is plenty for cinephiles to dissect in the season, which begins after this weekend’s U.S. Labor Day holiday and runs roughly to Thanksgiving.